 How Strong Is Polycarbonate?

-Polycarbonate is the one of the most popular roofing materials on the market today.
+Polycarbonate is one of the most popular roofing materials on the market today.
 While they’re not traditionally used on residential builds such as homes, polycarbonate roofing systems are exceedingly popular in the construction and renovation of sheds, garages and lean-tos to name a few.
 What’s more, statistics show that the demand for polycarbonate roofing is growing in Britain year-on-year.

 But what is it about polycarbonate that makes it so popular?
 Polycarbonate’s exceptional strength is certainly one of its key selling points.
 Its ability to maintain performance and integrity is a driving force behind its ascension in the roofing industry and beyond.
 But just how strong is polycarbonate, and why?